 To address double taxation and other issues of corporate formality, many businesses incorporate as an LLC, or “Limited Liability Company.”
 A business forming as an LLC can choose which legal tax status best suits the business and its owners—that of a C-Corp, S-Corp, partnership, or even sole proprietorship.
 LLCs can allow for “pass-through” taxation which treats company income as passing through directly to the owner(s), thus avoiding any taxes taken “off the top.”
 In this way, an LLC can provide the best of both worlds by, (1) limiting its owners’ personal liability on business-related legal and debt issues, and (2) avoiding the formalities and double taxation associated with traditional incorporation.

 When it comes to choosing a method of incorporation, there is no one-size-fits-all approach.
 Every business has its unique goals, challenges and aspirations.
-At Shenon Law Group we are committed to meeting our clients’ unique needs and helping them realize their long-term growth potential.
-If you are considering forming a C-Corp, S-Corp, LLC or just need to discuss what options are available, Shenon Law Group is here to help.
+At Shenon Law we are committed to meeting our clients’ unique needs and helping them realize their long-term growth potential.
+If you are considering forming a C-Corp, S-Corp, LLC or just need to discuss what options are available, Shenon Law is here to help.